 - Go Room by Room — This includes clothes, books, kitchenware, furniture, etc.

-- Sell or Donate — If you haven’t used it in the last year, odds are you don’t need it; sell expensive items online or donate them to local charities.
+- Sell or Donate — If you haven’t used it in the last year, you don’t need it; sell expensive items online or donate them to local charities.

 - Dispose of Junk Properly — Old electronics, expired medicines, and broken stuff: These things should be thrown out or recycled responsibly.